 2.2.
 Type of study

 A descriptive, cross-sectional study was conducted from July to October 2022 to explore farmers' perceptions of the main animal diseases present on their farms.
-This type of design provides a snapshot of perceptions and practices at a given point in time, in their real-world context (Kasiulevičius and al., 2006)
+This type of design provides a snapshot of perceptions and practices at a given point in time, in their real-world context (Kasiulevičius et al., 2006)